thomascupchurch/Aja_au_Grimace/README.md

 - Conditional data bundling (attachments folder only if present)
 - Accessible hover contrast (orange background preserved)

+### Collaboration & OneDrive-friendly behavior

+- Shared SQLite with safe defaults: WAL mode, busy timeout, and explicit transactions for writers
+- Toggle Read-Only Mode to safely browse a shared DB without taking any write locks
+- Holidays stored next to the active DB as `holidays.json` so all collaborators see the same calendar
+- Tools menu helpers:
+   - Switch Data File… writes `db_path.txt` and reloads, overriding the default `project_data.db`
+   - Backup Database… creates timestamped copies of the `.db` and any `-wal`/`-shm` sidecar files
+   - Reload Data brings in changes that synced while the app was open

 ## Data Model (Selected Fields)

 - Project Part (string, unique name)